DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_introduction.md

 *Change is major for small, arts-oriented publishers*

 Since this Toolkit is for publishers who (a) publish visually oriented books in (b) mostly smaller print runs, it proposes an alternative route.
 Neither a complex internal IT infrastructure, nor costly outsourcing will be viable solutions for them.
 But, to disappoint a common expectation, there is no magic software button that will turn a print book design into an electronic publication.
 Since the two media are so different, with their own specific editorial and visual design needs, such a button will probably not materialize in the future either.
-Hybrid publishing will ultimately require editorial work to change, both technologically as well as where editorial concepts<!--Amy: what is meant by 'concepts' in this context?--> are concerned.
+Hybrid publishing will ultimately require editorial work to change.

 For art and design publishers, the challenge of going electronic with their publications is greater compared to other fields of publishing for a number of reasons: